orourketadhg/OOP_Labtest1_2017_Starter/README.md

 - This is an open book test.
 You can use any of your own sketches, any of the examples from [the course website](https://github.com/skooter500/OOP-2017-2018) or the [Processing reference](https://processing.org/reference/) during the test.
 - No conferring or collaboration.
 - No use of Google, Facebook or any any other web resources permitted.
-- There are marks going for correct use of git, but I recommend that you save regularly and also submit a zipped copy of your test through websourses when you are finished just to be safe.
+- There are marks going for correct use of git, so make sure and save your work and commit regularly.

 ## Instructions